HolyTrie/TileMaps/README.md

 ## Part2 - </br>
 Try Demo on [itch.io](https://holytrie.itch.io/tilemapsp-2) </br>
-We used BFS algorithm to place the player in a correct place that he will be able to reach 100 tiles from his location. </br>
+We altered the BFS algorithm provided to count unique tiles that are reachable and walkable, </br>
-This also makes sure that the player will not be placed on a mountain. </br>
+to make sure that the player will not be placed on a mountain. </br>